Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Conjugate inference under Stirling-gamma priors

 The lack of projectivity of the sequence under $m = n$ is less relevant in settings where $n$ plays the role of the dimension of the data rather than the number of observed data points.
 We illustrate this by introducing the following \emph{population of partitions} framework.
 Let $\Pi_{n, 1}, \ldots, \Pi_{n, N}$ denote $N$ independent and identically distributed realizations of a random partition of the same units $\{1, \ldots, n\}$ from an exchangeable partition probability function.
 If each partition is from a Dirichlet process with precision $\alpha$, then we have

 where $n_{j, s} = |C_{j, s}|$ is the number of elements in the $j$th cluster $C_{j, s}$ within the $s$th partition, and $k_s$ is the associated number of clusters.
 The model in equation~\eqref{eq:RepEPPF} is suitable for instances where, for example, we measure the interactions among the same $n$ nodes of a network multiple times.
 Similar data often occur in neuroscience studies, where the same $n$ brain regions are scanned for $N$ different individuals \citep{Durante_2017}, or in ecology, where the interactions among $n$ species are recorded for $N$ days \citep{Mersch2013}.
 The inferential goal of model~\eqref{eq:RepEPPF} is to retrieve the network-specific partition through a shared Dirichlet process precision parameter.
-Then, the following Theorem holds.

-\begin{theorem} Let $\Pi_{n, 1}, \ldots, \Pi_{n, N}$ be independent and identically distributed realizations from equation~\eqref{eq:RepEPPF}.
+Then, the following Theorem holds. \begin{theorem} Let $\Pi_{n, 1}, \ldots, \Pi_{n, N}$ be independent and identically distributed realizations from equation~\eqref{eq:RepEPPF}.
 If $\alpha \sim \mathrm{Sg}(a,b,n)$, then \end{theorem} It is straightforward to notice that Proposition~\ref{pro:conjugacy} is retrieved by letting $N=1$ in the above.
 In light of Theorem~\ref{theo:Conjugacy}, we can also derive the classic Bayesian decomposition of the posterior mean as a weighted average between the observed data and the prior.
-Recall that $E(K_n\mid \alpha) = \sum_{i=0}^{n-1} \alpha/(\alpha + i)$ is the conditional mean for the number of clusters generated by a Dirichlet process over partitions of the units $\{1,\ldots, n\}$, and that $E(K_n) = E\{E(K_n\mid \alpha)\} =a/b$ thanks to the law of the iterated expectation.
+Recall that $\mathds{E}(K_n\mid \alpha) = \sum_{i=0}^{n-1} \alpha/(\alpha + i)$ is the conditional mean for the number of clusters generated by a Dirichlet process over partitions of the units $\{1,\ldots, n\}$, and that $\mathds{E}(K_n) = \mathds{E}\{\mathds{E}(K_n\mid \alpha)\} =a/b$ thanks to the law of the iterated expectation.
 Then, the next Proposition holds.

 \begin{proposition} Under the same setting of Theorem~\ref{theo:Conjugacy}, we have

 where $\bar{k} = N^{-1}\sum_{s=1}^{N} k_s$ is the average number of clusters observed across the partitions. \end{proposition} The above statement is a direct consequence of the conjugacy of the Stirling-gamma prior under $m = n$.
 See \citet{Diaconis_Yilvisaker_1979} and the Supplementary material for details.